Boris Lambert

-Boris Luc Lambert (born 10 April 2000) is a Belgian footballer who plays for Dutch club Willem II as a centre-back and defensive midfielder.
+Boris Luc Lambert (born 10 April 2000) is a Belgian footballer who plays for Challenger Pro League club Kortrijk on loan from the Dutch club Willem II as a centre-back and defensive midfielder.

 Club career

 Lambert was first featured in Eupen's senior squad in 2018, but did not make any appearances between 2018 and 2021.
 Lambert made his Belgian First Division A debut for Eupen on 25 July 2021 in a game against Club Brugge.
 He scored his first goal against Sint-Truiden on 14 August 2021.

 On 29 August 2024, Lambert signed a four-year contract with Willem II in the Netherlands.

+On 30 June 2025, Lambert returned to Belgium and joined Kortrijk on loan with an option to buy.